kmegoryc/supercube/src/pages/index.md

   - type: section_hero
     title: Protect from COVID-19
     section_id: hero
-    content: No healthcare worker should have to reuse contaminated PPE.
-Supercube is the world’s first quick and portable PPE decontamination unit.
+    content: No essential workers should have to reuse contaminated PPE.
+Supercube™ is the world’s first quick and portable PPE decontamination unit.
     image: ""
     actions: